News story | Date: 08/01/2021 | Ministry of Climate and Environment

 The main emphasis of the climate action plan is on emissions that are not included in the Emissions Trading System, or non-ETS emissions.
 These include emissions from transport, waste, agriculture and buildings, and some emissions from industrial production and the oil and gas industry.
 It also deals with the EU Emissions Trading System, which applies to the bulk of emissions from industrial production and the oil and gas industry.
 In addition, the action plan discusses CO2 removals and emissions in the land-use, land-use change and forestry (LULUCF) sector.

-"This action plan will enable us to exceed Norway’s assigned target from the EU for non-ETS emissions, which is 40 %, and we will achieve this through domestic emission cuts,"said Mr Rotevatn.
+‘This action plan will enable us to exceed Norway’s assigned target from the EU for non-ETS emissions, which is 40 %, and achieve the Government’s ambition of a 45 % reduction.
+And we will achieve this through domestic emission cuts,’ said Mr Rotevatn.

 The main policy instruments in the climate action plan are taxation of greenhouse gas emissions, regulatory measures, climate-related requirements in public procurement processes, information on climate-friendly options, financial support for the development of new technology, and initiatives to promote research and innovation.

 The Government intends to make greater use of climate-related requirements in public procurement processes.
 Requirements for zero-emission solutions will be introduced for passenger cars and small vans in 2022, and for local buses from 2025.
 Criteria relating to low- or zero-emission solutions will also be introduced for ferry services and high-speed passenger vessel services.

 The sales volume of biofuels for road traffic will be maintained to ensure cuts in emissions from the fossil vehicles that are still in use.
 The Government will introduce biofuel quota obligations for offroad diesel and fuel for shipping from 2022.
 Vehicle taxes and other policy instruments will be designed so that they continue to provide incentives to choose zero-emission vehicles.